AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/manage_user_friend_web.md

 WebIM.conn.deleteContact("username");
 ```

 You can also add a specified user to your block list.
-Once you do that, you can still send chat messages to that user, but not receive messages from them.
+Once you do that, you can still send chat messages to that user, but you cannot receive messages from them.
 The following code shows how to add a user to the block list.

-<div class="note alert">Users can add any other chat user to the block list, regardless of whether this other user is a contact or not.
+<div class="note alert">Users can add any other chat user to their block list, regardless of whether this other user is a contact or not.
 A contact added to the block list remains in the contact list.</div>

 ```javascript
 // Call addUsersToBlacklist to add user1 and user2 to the block list.